Ashish-Paka/Multi-Robot_CollaborativeMapping/README.md

 #### 2.4 Motion Control and Navigation

 1. **Trajectory Planning:**
    - Collision-free paths are computed using the Hybrid-A* algorithm, which accounts for obstacles and dynamic constraints.
+Like ballistic motion.
    - Cubic spline interpolation smooths the computed trajectory to ensure continuity, reducing abrupt changes in velocity or direction.

 2. **Differential Drive Control:**